 “But Noah found grace in the eyes of the LORD.
 These are the generations of Noah: Noah was a just man and perfect in his generations, and Noah walked with God” (Gen.6:8-9).

-Not “perfect” in the sense of flawlessness or without defect but “perfect” meaning spiritual maturity; which includes blamelessness: “And herein do I exercise myself, to have always a conscience void of offence toward God, and toward men.”
+Not “perfect” in the sense of flawlessness or without defect but “perfect” meaning spiritual maturity, which includes blamelessness: “And herein do I exercise myself, to have always a conscience void of offence toward God, and toward men.”
 (Acts 24:16).
-Perfect, as used in this verse, isn’t one who never fails; but rather the person who does fail yet repents upon conviction accepts the consequences and continues to follow the Lord.
+As used in this verse, perfect isn’t one who never fails; but rather, the person who does fail yet repents upon conviction accepts the consequences and continues to follow the Lord.

-Perfect before God involves a particular attitude of heart; a person who is driven by the desire to please and obey God…one who is, by the grace of God, consistently exercises obedience to the revealed will of God.
+Perfect before God involves a particular attitude of heart, a person driven by the desire to please and obey God.
+By the grace of God, a person who is consistently obedient to the revealed will of God.